UFC chief Dana White counters Conor McGregor’s White House fight claim

 Dana White has hinted that fans should not yet get excited about Conor McGregor fighting at the White House.

-White, the president of the UFC and a friend of US president Donald Trump, has been planning a fight card that is tentatively expected to take place on the South Lawn in June 2026.
+White, the president of the UFC and a friend of US president Donald Trump, has been planning a fight card that is expected to take place on the South Lawn on 14 June 2026.
+That is per an announcement by Mr Trump, who confirmed the event date as his 80th birthday this week.

 White, 56, met with Mr Trump in September to discuss the card, and he has even shared details of the event and renderings of what the UFC Octagon would look like on the South Lawn.